A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 Another note on measuring goals, we recommend tools like Google Analytics and Social Media Business Insights to measure your results.
-We won’t go over those tools today, but they can help measure success of your campaign and tie back to your KPI’s.
+We won’t go over those tools today, but they can help measure the success of your campaign and tie back to your KPI’s.

 Is this within your power to accomplish?
 Ensure that your campaign is realistic but also challenging.
 Be honest with yourself and your company about what you can achieve.

 Does this goal push you in the direction of your vision?
 Does this goal make sense for your business?
-The best way to check relevancy of the goal is to think about the reason why you’ve established the goal in the first place.
+The best way to check the relevancy of the goal is to think about the reason why you’ve established the goal in the first place.
 If the goal relates to the reason, then you’re in good shape.

 When would you like to achieve this goal?
 When do you want to run this campaign?
 What is the timeline?

 Another note on Time-Bound goals, you’ll want to completely develop your timeline and scope before beginning your campaign.
 Defining and sticking to your timeline and scope is essential to the success of your campaign.
-The timeline makes sure that crucial deadlines are met, and scope keeps your budget and resources in check.
+The timeline makes sure that crucial deadlines are met, and the scope keeps your budget and resources in check.

 So, we know this is a lot to absorb, so we’re going to tell you a little story to help illustrate our “Campaign Mindset” approach.
 We’d like to introduce you to a mock company called “Small World Travel Agency”.
-Small World Travel Agency is a boutique travel agency in Chicago that offers curated travel packages to people who are looking for unique and authentic experiences around the world, but don’t want to deal with the hassles that come with international travel.
-Their mission is offer the best authentic experiences so that travelers can truly immerse themselves in another culture.
-They want to grow their business, and specifically want to reach young adult travellers.
+Small World Travel Agency is a boutique travel agency in Chicago that offers curated travel packages to people who are looking for unique and authentic experiences around the world but don’t want to deal with the hassles that come with international travel.
+Their mission is to offer the best authentic experiences so that travelers can truly immerse themselves in another culture.
+They want to grow their business, and specifically want to reach young adult travelers.
 Their vision is to be the preferred travel agency for young adults in the Chicago metro area.

 We’re going to take you through the process of creating actionable goals for this travel agency to help illustrate the SMART goals approach.